DimiTech/dimitech.github.io/_posts/2019-07-01-choosing-the-right-npm-package.md

 ## Fix/improve the example project

 Often times the example demo projects have some small issues or a dependency or two missing from the declaration.
-This is literally a 1 minute fix that anyone can do.
+This is literally a 1-minute fix that anyone can do.
 If you spot this in a package that you're using just go ahead and make a PR.